 - Treat oxidation and paint fading/dullness

-When Do I Need Exterior Car Detailing?
+When Do You Need Exterior Car Detailing?

 Effects of these pollutants, if left untreated, can really take a toll on your paint and cause it to oxidise and ultimately fade faster.
 Although it seems harmless, but contaminants like bug guts, bird droppings, rain water drops, tree sap and etc can cause permanent damage if left unattended, especially under harsh Australian weather.

 That’s why we recommend an exterior detail 2-3 times a year and by this we are referring specifically to buffing/polishing, where a light layer of clear coat is conditioned (the layer protecting your paint).
 Month to month, a wax or paint sealant after a regular car wash is a great way to shield your clear coat from the above pollutants.
 Or if you are looking for the ultimate protection, with astonishing shine, be sure to have a look at ceramic coating/paint protection.
 On the flip side, one method of preserving the wear and tear or harsh effects of the sun and UV rays is having automotive tints installed for your car.

 If you are someone who has their car parked outdoors often and open to environmental conditions such as tree sap, dirt, droppings and so on, it may be worth at the least, coating your car with wax.
 Wax is a great way to protect your car’s paintwork due to its hydrophobic (water-repelling) properties.
 Making it difficult for these pollutants to stick to your car’s paint.